Module 6: The Strategic Role and Multi-year Strategic Planning

 - Strategy for monitoring progress

-- A shared leadership and accountability framework: Who?
-What?
-When?
+- A framework for leadership and accountability

 - Alignment of policy with strategic directions

-- Communication strategy
+- An effective communication strategy

 - Provision for continuous capacity building throughout the school board in order to obtain end results